 This also requires regular new seismic acquisitions to obtain even better quality data, which will in turn be reprocessed several times in the following years.

-Over the past few years we have started internalising some of the expert services commonly offered by service companies, for example acquiring well logging or mud logging during drilling.
+Over the past few years, Perenco started internalising some of the expert services commonly offered by service companies, for example acquiring well logging or mud logging during drilling.

-The internalisation of new skills represents a real dynamic for the company and triggers the recruitment of new collaborators while allowing us to improve our independence, our reactivity and our cost efficiency.
+The internalisation of new skills represents a real dynamic for the company and triggers the recruitment of new collaborators while allowing to improve our independence, our reactivity and our cost efficiency.

 Atypical career pathways

-At Perenco, in Geoscience like in the other departments, we favour a transversal career progression.
+In Geosciences like in the other departments, Perenco favours a transversal career progression.

-Some of our collaborators want to develop multiple skills, as we have recently seen in two cases.
+Some of our collaborators want to develop multiple skills, as two recent cases.
 One of a senior geologist with over ten years of experience who started a new course to train as a reservoir engineer; and the other one of an also very experienced reservoir engineer, who went on-site to work in production.
-His dual skills will ultimately be an incredible asset.
+Their dual skills will ultimately be an incredible asset.